Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 - Operations Reviews and tools to monitor health
 - Training and Game Days to drive innovation
 - Tools to monitor costs and performance through Trusted Advisor and Health API/Dashboard
+- AWS Enterprise Support offers guidance and support for operational **readiness** assessments and **risk mitigation** at no additional charge.

 also provides full access to proactive services

 #### **Technical Account Manager (TAM)**

 primary point of contact at AWS.
-TAM educates, empowers, and evolves your cloud journey across the full range of AWS **services**.
+TAM educates, empowers, and evolves your cloud journey across the full rclange of AWS **services**.

+• Cost optimization - Trusted Advisor can help you save cost with actionable recommendations by analyzing usage, configuration and spend. • Performance - Trusted Advisor can help improve the performance of your services with actionable recommendations by analyzing usage and configuration. • Security - Trusted Advisor can help improve the security of your AWS environment by suggesting foundational security best practices curated by security experts. • Fault tolerance - Trusted Advisor can help improve the reliability of your services. • Service quotas - Service quotas are the maximum number of resources that you can create in an AWS account.

 ![image-20231117190422495](CLFC02.assets/image-20231117190422495.png)